 Wildlife

-The Department of Environment, Land, Water and Planning (DELWP) looks after wildlife in Victoria.
-Find contact information for DELWP here if you have found sick, injured or orphaned wildlife.
+The Department of Energy, Environment and Climate Action (DEECA) looks after wildlife in Victoria.
+Find contact information for DEECA here if you have found sick, injured or orphaned wildlife.

 Image of a possum